Richard Biggs: Career

 From 1987 until 1994, Biggs played the role of Dr. Marcus Hunter on the soap opera Days of Our Lives.

 He appeared as Dr. Stephen Franklin on the well-regarded science fiction series Babylon 5 (1994–1998), reprising the role in the final aired episode of the spin-off show, Crusade ("Each Night I Dream of Home").

 After Babylon 5, he played roles on Any Day Now and Strong Medicine, as well as the recurring role of Clayton Boudreaux on the soap opera Guiding Light.

 Biggs' stage credits include The Tempest, Cymbeline and The Taming of the Shrew.

 At the time of his death, he was a regular on the television series Strong Medicine; following his death, his character was killed in an off-screen traffic accident.
 He also guest starred as a visiting scientist on Tremors: The Series.
-Biggs' final film appearance was in We Interrupt This Program, a short film also featuring Biggs' Babylon 5 costar, Bruce Boxleitner, released as a companion piece to the 2004 remake of Dawn of the Dead on DVD.
+Biggs' final film appearance was in Special Report: Zombie Invasion, a short film also featuring Biggs' Babylon 5 co-star, Bruce Boxleitner, released as a companion piece to the 2004 remake of Dawn of the Dead on DVD.
 His final television appearance was as a guest star on a 2004 episode of the Nickelodeon series Drake & Josh, entitled "The Gary Grill" portraying an FBI agent, which was dedicated to his memory.
 He only won one award in his career.
 That award was the Soap Opera Digest Award for Supporting Actor.

 Personal life

+He grew up on Air Force bases across the United States because his father Colonel Richard Biggs was in the Air Force.

-He married Lori Gebers on August 1, 1998.
-They had two children, Richard James III and Hunter Lee.
+He married Lori Kay Gebers Biggs on August 1, 1998.
+They have two sons Richard James III and Hunter Lee.